ICP-HUBS-DevRels-Syndicate/create-openchat-bot/README.md

 4. Set up the necessary configuration
 5. Run the appropriate setup script

-## Overview:
-You can find an overview of the OpenChat Bot framework [here](https://github.com/open-chat-labs/open-chat-bots/blob/main/OVERVIEW.md)

-## SDKs:
+## Registering Your Bot

-SDKs are available in different languages:
-- Rust SDK, see the documentation [here](https://github.com/open-chat-labs/open-chat-bots/blob/main/rs/README.md)
-- Typescript SDK, see the documentation [here](https://github.com/open-chat-labs/open-chat-bots/blob/main/ts/README.md)
-- Motoko SDK, see the documentation [here](https://github.com/open-chat-labs/open-chat-bots/blob/main/motoko/README.md)
+Follow the instructions [here](https://github.com/ICP-HUBS-DevRels-Syndicate/openchat-bots/blob/main/REGISTER-BOT.md) to register your bot with OC and test it out.

-### Note: _This package is in beta mode and it currently only supports the Rust SDK, the motoko and typescript sdk are in the pipeline._
+> **Note:** This package is in beta mode and currently only supports the Rust SDK.
+The Motoko and TypeScript SDKs are in the pipeline.

+## SDK Documentation for Rust bots:
+You can now check out the SDK documentation for rust bots [here](https://github.com/open-chat-labs/open-chat-bots/tree/main/rs/sdk)

 ## Bot Types